ccpem/roodmus/README.md

 # Licensing
 Need to figure out what kind of license we want and when/how we need to get it for the repo.
 May have to use the same licence as parakeet.

+# Parakeet Compatibility
+Code is currently tested with parakeet commit `024b86ebf55adf737c1b1116b8adbb59ee7db491`.
+Functionality is expected to be easily extended to the most recent version as of 9/3/23.
+This may required a small number of Parakeet config variables to be added/modified in the configuration class.

 # flow chart of current structure of Roodmus
 ![flowchart](flowchart.png)